 You will not be able to thoroughly clean "your" gravestone(s) in the limited time available during your visit to Clare.
 You will be able to smarten it up quite a bit by brushing with Brohans' Gravestone Brush and lots of water with a few drops of dishwashing detergent and may be able to render the inscription legible that way.
 You can also increase the legibility of the inscription as suggested under "Photographing gravestones" below.
 However, to get the gravestone really clean you have to remove all the moss, lichen and algae.
 Those organisms, while they are alive, are very difficult to remove.
 To remove them you have to kill them so that they release their hold in the stone and you do that with the Mosgo Algae Killer (see above) and that is not an instant process.
 You dilute the Mosgo Algae Killer according to the instructions and spray it on the gravestone and leave it.
 Over the course of the next 3-6 months the dead moss, algae and lichen will be washed off by the rain and wind and when you return to Clare the following year you will find an amazingly pristine gravestone.
 Your ancestors will be grateful to you and you will collect karma points.

 Remember that most Clare gravestones are soft limestone (rather than granite) so don't go cleaning them with bleach (e.g. hypochlorite) or caustic soda or try to remove algal lime deposits with acid.
-That will simply dissolve up the gravestone and leave you with the inscription without a gravestone (a rather Zen concept).
+That will simply dissolve up the gravestone and leave you with the inscription without a gravestone (a rather Zen concept like the sound of one hand clapping).
 Also, don't use scratchy brushes, wire wool, sandpaper, etc. on the soft limestone.
 Stick to Brohans' Gravestone Brush which has soft plastic bristles (you could safely use it for cleaning your teeth if it were not so large).